-The car's screen1
+In the car's screen

-A digital version of the owner's manual is available in the car's screen.
-Press the MY CAR button in the centre console, press OK/MENU and select Owner's manual.
-The information is searchable and can also be subdivided into categories.
+A digital1 version of the owner's manual is available in the car's screen.
+The information is searchable and can also be subdivided into different categories.

 Read more in the Digital owner's manual in the car.